 At the Sayre site, program faculty members are available for academic, career, and tutoring services throughout the year.
-Students can also take advantage of the Guthrie Clinic Employee Assistance Program.
-At no cost to the student, the program will provide professional counseling for the following problems: family or marital problems; stress problems; interpersonal difficulties; depression and related problems such as insomnia, weight gain or loss, etc.; and any other human problems that interfere with the student's sense of well-being.
-The service, provided by the EAP counselor, is free of charge.
-The EAP counselor may be contacted at (570) 887-5397 or (866) 838-3271 or online at: https://guthrie.mysupportportal.com/
+Students can also take advantage of the onsite, free, confidential, mental health counseling through the Thrive Wellbeing Program.
+The Thrive Wellbeing Program can provide support for issues such as family or marital problems. stress problems; interpersonal difficulties; depression and related problems such as insomnia, weight gain or loss, etc.; and any other concerns that interfere with the student's sense of wellbeing.
+The Thrive Wellbeing Manager can be contacted at 570.887.5398 or Dawn.Clover@guthrie.org to schedule an appt.

-Mansfield University Radiologic Technology Program Health and Wellness Department Services
+Radiologic Technology Program Health and Wellness Department Services